-- A. The application for annexation and subdivision shall show how the SEZD neighborhood will be organized around one or more focal points.
-Focal points are spaces or facilities that are intended to bring neighbors together and may include parks, playgrounds, pools, community gardens, a neighborhood green or square, a community center, or similar activity centers. - B. The SEZD shall be served by one or more neighborhood parks that are within walking distance (2,640 feet) of every dwelling.
+- A. The application for annexation and subdivision shall show how the SED neighborhood will be organized around one or more focal points.
+Focal points are spaces or facilities that are intended to bring neighbors together and may include parks, playgrounds, pools, community gardens, a neighborhood green or square, a community center, or similar activity centers. - B. The SED shall be served by one or more neighborhood parks that are within walking distance (2,640 feet) of every dwelling.
 The application for annexation and subdivision shall show the location of the proposed neighborhood parks and the facilities to be provided in them.
-It shall also show walking distance radii around the proposed park/s to demonstrate compliance with this standard. - C. Boulevards shall be provided along all streets in the SEZD as required by Section 11-?-15. - D. Streetlights with full cutoff luminaires shall be provided throughout the SEZD. - E. The application for annexation and subdivision shall show how off-street parking for recreational (and other excess) vehicles and boats will be provided to serve the SEZD neighborhood.
+It shall also show walking distance radii around the proposed park/s to demonstrate compliance with this standard. - C. Boulevards shall be provided along all streets as required by 11-23-15.

+- D. Streetlights with full cutoff luminaires shall be provided throughout the SED. - E. The application for annexation and subdivision shall show how off-street parking for recreational (and other excess) vehicles and boats will be provided to serve the SED neighborhood.